 Gladiator Games: A male Courier can fight slaves or prisoners in the Legion arena.
 Also, while you can just bet for the outcome of the fight in The Thorn, you can get better rewards if you come down and fight the monsters alone in the arena.

-The game has three types of currency, caps, NCR dollars, and Legion coins.
+The game has three types of currency: bottle caps, NCR dollars, and Legion coins.
 All three are recognized as legal tender in most locations, and can be traded in for chips individually at casinos.
 The game recognizes caps as the actual money system though, and NCR dollars and Legion coin are misc items that can be traded as such, with an appropriate exchange rate represented by their value in caps.
+The reason for the three types of currency is given in-game: NCR switched to paper money between this game and Fallout 2, but the Brotherhood of Steel destroyed their gold reserves during the war, causing their currency to become so-devalued with no gold standard to back it up that bottle caps emerged as the dominant currency again, while Legion coin is recognized due to the safety of their trade routes and the fact actual silver and gold are used to mint the coins.

 Curiously, the game makes no distinction between Nuka-Cola caps and Sunset Sarsaparilla caps, drinking either drink just adds a generic bottle cap to your inventory.